 Advising is a commitment to students throughout their entire relationship with the university.
 As an advisor, I am part academic planner, part life coach, and part concierge.
 My job is to help students become the best, healthiest, and most successful versions of themselves during their undergraduate years.

 For some students, advising begins before their admission to the university.
 Increasingly, prospective students seek guidance from academic advisors as they search for their ideal institution of higher learning.
 As a graduate of the program in which I advise, I am uniquely equipped to share information about the university, department, and faculty with prospective students and families.
+I have forgotten more about the Virginia Tech Political Science program than most people will ever know.
 When I meet with these students and their families, I share the expectations for advising, learning, and service that they will experience as Virginia Tech Hokies, and give a large institution a welcoming face.

 For most students, advising begins with their formal orientation to the university.
-When I lead our department orientation sessions, I connect with students on a personal level, learning more about who they are and what they want to do as students and young professionals.
+When I lead our department’s incoming student advising sessions, I connect with students on a personal level, learning more about who they are as people and what they want to do as students and young professionals.
 I establish myself as their first contact for questions and challenges, explaining that if I do not have the answer for their questions, I can put them in touch with the people who do.
-At orientation students begin to trust that the information I will give them is correct, current, and consistent.
+Because of this, students begin to trust that the information I will give them is correct, current, consistent, and compassionate.